hpl002/Masters_Public/readme.md

 1. How can simulatons be used to verify the outcome of a process model?
 2. How can simulatons be used to improve a real life process model?
 3. What simulation algorithms exist, and what scenarios are they fit for?
-4. What process discovery algorithms exist, and what scenarios are they fit for?
+4. How can one use existing tools to conduct process mining and simulation, what workflows exist and what tools are popular?
+   1. How well does this work?
+   2. How can it be improved?

 ## Background